Main Squares, Streets and Buildings

 Where: Between the Old Fortress and Old Town.

-Editor Points: Located on the South side of Corfu Town, Kanoni was the location of the island's first city and is therefore home to many archaeological sites including the ancient temple of Artemis.
-It is also one of the most picturesque areas of the island, and it offers stunning views of Mouse Island and the 17th-century Vlakhérna monastery.
+Located on the South side of Corfu Town, Kanoni was the location of Corfu's first city and is therefore home to many archaeological sites including the ancient temple of Artemis.
+It is also one of the most picturesque areas of the island, and it offers stunning views of the 17th-century Vlakhérna monastery and of Mouse Island (Pontikonissi in Greek), which can be reached on a 5 minute boat ride.
 Kanoni is named after a famous cannon brought by the French in 1798 that sits at the top of the hill of Analypsi.

 Where: South of Corfu Town

-Where: In the midle of Nikiforou Theotoki Street, a busy shopping street, right of the Liston.
+Where: In the middle of Nikiforou Theotoki Street, a busy shopping street, right of the Liston.

 Town Hall Square